FRRouting/frr/doc/user/mgmtd.rst

    lib/mgmt.proto

+Front-End Native (non-protobuf) API
+"""""""""""""""""""""""""""""""""""
+Additionally there exists a "native" API that does not utilize ``protobuf``s this native API and the front-end messages and structures it supports are documented in the header file ``lib/mgmt_msg_native.h``.

+Connecting to MGMTd
+"""""""""""""""""""
 The MGMT daemon implements a MGMT Frontend Server that opens a UNIX socket-based IPC channel on the following path to listen for incoming connections from all possible Frontend clients: